for version 5.5.8

 If this option is on, all alert messages (such as error messages) will be closed after 1 minute.
 This option should be enabled if the computer is to be left unattended.

-If this option is on, SecuritySpy will send information back to us, the developers of the software, once per day, in order to help us diagnose problems and improve the software.
+If this option is on, SecuritySpy will send information back to us, the developers of the software, once per day, to help us diagnose problems and improve the software.
 This includes system setup information, error reports and performance data.
-This data is not shared with third parties, and contains only information relevant to the performance of SecuritySpy.
+This data is sent over an encrypted connection, and we will never share this data with third parties.

 If an update is available you will be offered the option to install it; updates are never installed automatically without your permission.